grantcol/ResearchCluster/README.md

 ##TF-IDF
 `W_i = TF_i * N/DF_i`

-- W_i:	Weight of word i
+- `W_i`	Weight of word i
-- TF_i:	Term frequency of word i.
+- `TF_i`	Term frequency of word i.
 That is, how many times word i occurs across the document cluster
-- N:	The number of documents in the document cluster
+- `N`	The number of documents in the document cluster
-- DF_i:	Document frequency.
+- `DF_i`	Document frequency.
 That is the number of documents word i occurs in

 The weight of word i (W_i) can be interpreted as follows.